scdl-org/scdl/README.md

     --max-size [max-size] Skip tracks larger than size (k/m/g) --hidewarnings        Hide Warnings. (use with precaution)
-    --addtofile           Add the artist name to the filename if it isn't in the filename already --onlymp3             Download only the mp3 file even if the track is Downloadable --error               Set log level to ERROR
+    --addtofile           Add the artist name to the filename if it isn't in the filename already --addtimestamp        Adds the timestamp of the creation of the track to the title (useful to sort chronologically) --onlymp3             Download only the mp3 file even if the track is Downloadable --error               Set log level to ERROR
     --debug               Set log level to DEBUG